top of page

 Paronychia

 A paronychia is an infection in the area where your fingernail attaches to your finger.
-It often starts after minor trauma such as a hangnail or nail-biting.
+It often starts after minor trauma, such as a hangnail or nail-biting.

 When to seek medical care for finger injuries?